xiaokeai1987/netclipboard/README.md

 - **Secure Data Transfer**: Use end-to-end encryption to safely transmit passwords or credentials.

-- **Temp File Sharing**: Instantly share images in a meeting or classroom via a code, without installing apps or adding friends.
+- **Temp File Sharing**: Instantly share images in a meeting or classroom to all members via a code, without installing apps or adding friends.

 ## 📌 FAQ
 ### Architecture